 Two important ingredients remain to fully regulate the remaining divergence.
 Firstly, the interactions cannot use up more momentum than is available in the parent hadron.
 This suppresses the large-$n$ tail of the estimate above.
 In \Py-based models, the MPI are ordered in $\pt{}$~\cite{Sjostrand:1987su,Sjostrand:2004ef}, and the parton densities for each successive interaction are explicitly constructed so that the sum of $x$ fractions can never be greater than unity.
 In the \Hw\ models~\cite{Butterworth:1996zw,Bahr:2009ek}, instead the uncorrelated estimate of $\langle n \rangle$ above is used as an initial guess, but the generation of actual MPI is stopped once the energy-momentum conservation limit is reached.

-The second ingredient invoked to suppress the number of interactions, at low $\pt{}$ and $x$, is color screening; if the wavelength $\sim$ $1/\pt{}$ of an exchanged colored parton becomes larger than a typical color-anticolor separation distance, it will only see an {\it average} color charge that vanishes in the limit $\pt{} \to 0$, hence leading to suppressed interactions.
-This provides an infrared cutoff for MPI similar to that provided by the hadronization scale for parton showers.
-A first estimate of the color-screening cutoff would be the proton size, $ \ptmin{} \approx \hbar/r_{p} \approx 0.3~\mbox{GeV} \approx \Lambda_{\rm QCD}$, but empirically this appears to be far too low.
-In current models, one replaces the proton radius $r_{p}$ in the above formula by a ``typical color screening distance,'' i.e.,\ an average size of a region within which the net compensation of a given color charge occurs.
+The second ingredient invoked to suppress the number of interactions, at low $\pt{}$ and $x$, is colour screening; if the wavelength $\sim$ $1/\pt{}$ of an exchanged coloured parton becomes larger than a typical colour-anticolour separation distance, it will only see an {\it average} colour charge that vanishes in the limit $\pt{} \to 0$, hence leading to suppressed interactions.
+This provides an infrared cutoff for MPI similar to that provided by the hadronisation scale for parton showers.
+A first estimate of the colour-screening cutoff would be the proton size, $ \ptmin{} \approx \hbar/r_{p} \approx 0.3~\mbox{GeV} \approx \Lambda_{\rm QCD}$, but empirically this appears to be far too low.
+In current models, one replaces the proton radius $r_{p}$ in the above formula by a ``typical colour screening distance,'' i.e.,\ an average size of a region within which the net compensation of a given colour charge occurs.
 This number is not known from first principles, though it may be related to saturation~\cite{Ryskin:2011qe}.
 In current MPI models, it is perceived of simply as an effective cutoff parameter, to be determined from data.

 Note that the partonic cross sections depend upon the PDF set used, and therefore the optimal value to use for the cutoff will also depend on this choice~\cite{Schulz:2011qy}.
 Note also that the cutoff does not have to be energy-independent.
 Higher energies imply that parton densities can be probed at smaller $x$ values, where the number of partons rapidly increases.
-Partons then become closer packed and the color-screening distance $d$ decreases.
+Partons then become closer packed and the colour-screening distance $d$ decreases.
 The uncertainty on the scaling of the cutoff is a major concern when extrapolating between different collider energies~\cite{Skands:2010ak,Schulz:2011qy,Skands:2013asa}.